 - Regional Team Training Assistants and others are trained before 1 July in this meeting convened by the Director that will oversee the regional team in the coming Rotary year.
 Incoming regional leaders work in close collaboration and communication with both the current Director and the current regional leaders for all regional team training.
-E/MGAs are encouraged to provide training to District Endowment/Major Gifts Subcommittee Chairs. - Governors-elect Training (GETS) and Rotary Institutes Serve as an introduction of regional leaders as resources to district leaders and their district chairs.
-While not all regional leaders may be invited to be on the official GETS training team, all regional leaders are encouraged to attend GETS and Rotary Institutes to establish and strengthen relationships with district leaders. - Regional Seminars Held in collaboration with other regional leaders to inspire Rotarians, especially district leaders, with new information, resources, tools, and an opportunity to share best practices. - President-elect Training Seminar and other District Seminars -Regional leaders and their teams should work with the governor and governor-elect to support the training of club presidents-elect and other district leaders, including helping with training program and curriculum development, and, if invited, providing training or participating in district training events. - On-line Use of webinars, on-line meetings, teleconferences, and videoconferences is strongly encouraged for the broadest reach and impact within clubs and districts.
+E/MGAs are encouraged to provide training to District Endowment/Major Gifts Subcommittee Chairs.
+End Polio Now Coordinators are to provide training to District PolioPlus Subcommittee Chairs. - Governors-elect Training (GETS) and Rotary Institutes Serve as an introduction of regional leaders as resources to district leaders and their district chairs.
+While not all regional leaders may be invited to be on the official GETS training team, all regional leaders are encouraged to attend GETS and Rotary Institutes to establish and strengthen relationships with district leaders. - Regional Seminars Held in collaboration with other regional leaders to inspire Rotarians, especially district leaders, with new information, resources, tools, and an opportunity to share best practices. - President-elect Training Seminar and other District Seminars -Regional leaders and their teams should work with the governor and governor-elect to support the training of club presidents-elect and other district leaders, including helping with training program and curriculum development, and, if invited, providing training or participating in district training events.

+• Online - Use of webinars, on-line meetings, teleconferences, and videoconferences is strongly encouraged for the broadest reach and impact within clubs and districts.
 E-learning resources on Rotary's website are also effective tools for distance learning.

-(June 2018 Mtg., Bd.
-Dec.
-172)
+(October 2022 Mtg., Bd.
+Dec, 29)